gary-archer/oauth.desktopsample.final/README.md

 ## Views

 The desktop app is a simple UI with some basic navigation between views, to render fictional resources.\
-The data is returned from an API that authorizes access to resources using domain specific claims.
+The data is returned from an API that authorizes access to resources using claims from multiple sources.

 ![Desktop App Views](./doc/views.png)